 “I’d sum up our fostering journey so far as hard work but extremely rewarding and an all-round positive experience.
 We’ve all learned a lot as a family and hopefully helped a number of young people and some struggling parents in the process.

 “One of our proudest moments was watching our current foster daughter receive the runners-up prize for achievement out of all the looked after children in the Borough, and all in her first year with us.

 “If you’re considering becoming a foster carer try to talk to existing carers, get a clear picture of what it might entail and then assess what commitment you can give to it.

-“People wrongly assume that you need to sign up to take a child/ young person for several years but the reality is that you have a say in the length of stay, be it a few days of respite to longer term.
+“People wrongly assume that you need to sign up to take a child/ young person for several years but the reality is that you have a say in the length of stay, be it a few days of respite to long term fostering.
 Try to get as much information as you can about a potential placement but don’t be surprised if there isn’t much.
 Most of all trust your instincts and give your child or young person all the opportunities and chances to help create a better life for themselves.”

 “I wasn’t going to give up on him, no matter what”